Freedom of Information in Africa

 UNESCO seeks to contribute to an enabling environment for FOI by supporting processes leading to the drafting and enactment of FOI laws through the provision of technical assistance and the facilitation of dialogue between different sectors.
 The Organization also helps build institutional and human capacity for the adequate implementation of such legal instruments, all while fostering their active use by supporting awareness-raising efforts targeted to the general public and specific social groups.
 Even in countries where a FOI law is not yet in effect, UNESCO also supports actions seeking to make public information available, in pursuance of its mission to build inclusive knowledge societies through information and communication.

-Freedom of information (FOI) is upheld as an integral part of the right of freedom of expression in the African Charter of Human and Peoples’ Rights, the Declaration of Principles on Freedom of Expression in Africa, and guaranteed in the constitutions of seventeen African countries.
-However, FOI is yet not fully realized in the region.
-Only nine African countries have passed national FOI laws (Angola, Ethiopia, Guinea, Liberia,Niger,Nigeria, South Africa, Uganda and Zimbabwe), contrasting with other regions where the increasing adoption of these laws has characterized the past decade, while draft FOI laws in other African states are at different stages in the process towards their adoption.
-The implementation of FOI legislation in Africa has also faced important challenges.
+Freedom of information (FOI) is upheld as an integral part of the right of freedom of expression in the African Charter of Human and Peoples’ Rights, the Declaration of Principles on Freedom of Expression in Africa.
+Eleven African countries have passed national FOI laws (Angola, Ethiopia, Guinea, Liberia,Niger,Nigeria, Rwanda, Sierra Leone, South Africa, Uganda and Zimbabwe), while draft FOI laws in other African states are at different stages in the process towards their adoption.
+The implementation of FOI legislation in Africa has faced important challenges.

-The above shortcomings, however, should not be interpreted as a lack of efforts toward the establishment of FOI principles in Africa, where advocacy actions to advance FOI both at the country and regional level have intensified in the past years, and where a number of Member States have shown increasing commitment to adopt FOI legislation.
+Advocacy actions to advance FOI both at the country and regional level have intensified in the past years, and a number of Member States have shown increasing commitment to adopt FOI legislation.
 An important development was a regional plan of action to advance freedom of information in Africa agreed upon by the representatives of different sectors brought together in Accra on February 2010, under the main auspice of the Carter Center; Furthermore, the Special Rapporteur on Freedom of Expression and Access to Information of the African Commission on Human and People’s Rights is promoting the drafting a model FOI law tailored to the region.

 In September 2011, the African Platform on Access to Information was adopted at the Pan African Conference on Access to Information, organized by the Windhoek+20 Working Group.
 UNESCO was among the supporters of the event.